-- on single or double yellow lines where loading/unloading is prohibited - on school 'keep clear' markings - on 'zig-zag' markings on either side of pedestrian crossings - in suspended parking bays - where temporary restrictions are in place as indicated by 'no waiting' cones or similar devices - in resident parking bays (unless they also display the relevant resident or business permit) - in bays reserved for defined uses (for example, taxi ranks or motorcycle bays) - on a pavement, unless this is indicated as being permitted at a particular location. - Where the vehicle is causing an obstruction (either physically or due to impaired sight lines) for other road users.
+- on single or double yellow lines where loading/unloading is prohibited - on school 'keep clear' markings - on 'zig-zag' markings on either side of pedestrian crossings - in suspended parking bays - where temporary restrictions are in place as indicated by 'no waiting' cones or similar devices - in resident parking bays (unless they also hold the relevant resident or disabled permit) - in business parking bays (unless they also hold the relevant business permit) - in bays reserved for defined uses (for example, taxi ranks or motorcycle bays) - on a pavement, unless this is indicated as being permitted at a particular location. - Where the vehicle is causing an obstruction (either physically or due to impaired sight lines) for other road users.